This page explains the two supported ways to register a new device (agent) with your Insaion workspace:Documentation Index

 - Demonstrations and debugging where you want to manually confirm the device identity.

-- In the Insaion dashboard go to Devices → Add device and choose Manual Pairing (or click Add device then Manual Pairing).
+- In the Insaion dashboard go to Devices → Add Device and choose Pairing Token.

-- Click Generate Pairing Token and copy the token that appears.
+http://localhost:9090or from another machine athttp://[ROBOT_IP]:9090. - Back in the dashboard, click Generate Pairing Token and copy the token that appears.
 Note: tokens are time-limited.

-- Paste the pairing token into the Manual Pairing field and click Register.
+- Paste the pairing token into the pairing field and click Register.

 - If the token is valid the agent will register and the device will appear on the Devices page.